yuzukumo/ssa-urban-deprivation-benchmark/README.md

 - Relative Wealth Index is used as weak supervision rather than as direct neighborhood ground truth.
 - The current benchmark emphasizes predictive transfer and convergent validation, not causal identification.
 - Source incompleteness is not yet propagated into a formal uncertainty model.

+## License

+The code in this repository is released under the MIT License.
+See [LICENSE](LICENSE).

+Upstream datasets are not relicensed by this repository.
+Data use remains governed by the original source terms listed in `metadata/data_sources.yaml` and the corresponding provider portals.